-Installation Procedures: 12" and 15" Panels
+Installation Procedures: NXD-1200V Panels

 NXT panels are mounted onto flat (horizontal) surfaces in either a stand-alone or combo (NXT atop an NXA-BASE/B battery base) configuration.
-NXD panels are installed into either a pre-wall surface (using a CB-TP12/CB-TP15 conduit/wallbox) or a solid surface (using either solid surface or drywall screws).
+NXD panels are installed into either a pre-wall surface (using a CB-TP12 conduit/wallbox) or a solid surface (using either solid surface or drywall screws).

-It is recommended that if you are planning on upgrading your panel components (flash, wireless, RGB card), you do so before beginning any panel installations.
+It is recommended that if you are planning on upgrading your panel components (flash card and wireless), you do so before beginning any panel installations.